ArctosDB/documentation-wiki/_documentation/identification.markdown

 Signifies that a determination is made in the sense of (*sensu*) a particular [publication](/documentation/publications).
-This may be used both in the taxonomic sense ("this specimen fits in with Some Author’s concept of *Aus bus*") and as supporting documentation ("We’ve determined this to be *Aus bus* using the methods provided by Some Author").
+This may be used both in the taxonomic sense ("this cataloged object fits in with Some Author’s concept of *Aus bus*") and as supporting documentation ("We’ve determined this to be *Aus bus* using the methods provided by Some Author").